1. Prepare yourself for the first day at work

 Returning to your old routines might not be a totally good idea especially if you were not satisfied with your current situation before holiday.
 To avoid implementing back the bad habits and ending up with the same unwelcome situation try something new!
 Perhaps you start going to office by foot or by bike or you take some extra time in the mornings to plan your workday ahead.

-3. Make a plan a stick to it!
+3. Make a plan and stick to it!

 Book a meeting with your inbox.
 Try blocking out some time to go through your Outlook inbox.
 File necessary emails, delete unnecessary and start prioritising your responses.
 If someone has been covering you, organise a quick catch up session to get an update on what´s been going on at work during your holiday.
 Schedule me-time for the first week back.
 Take your lunch breaks and leave office at reasonable time.
 Your tasks will be waiting for you the next day as well.